Search

 Butterboy, a bakery turned cafe, is more than your ordinary coffee spot in the metro.
 They host Drag Brunches and MerienDrags that feature some of the most talented, dazzling, jaw-dropping drag queens.

-Photo from Booky | Hilder Demetrio and Jayson So, owners of Butterboy
+Photo from Butterboy| Hilder Demetrio and Jayson So, owners of Butterboy

-Photo from Booky | Butterboy’s French Vanilla Rainbow Croissants
+Photo from Allayan Lopaz, Booky | Butterboy’s French Vanilla Rainbow Croissants

-Hilder adds, “What makes a space is not just the infrastructure, but more of the people who occupy the space.
+Hilder added, “What makes a space is not just the infrastructure, but more of the people who occupy the space.
 So the importance of safe spaces is to create a space where people like us can commune and support each other.”

 Jayson also shared that they wanted to tap a different kind of audience–those who didn’t want to go out at night or those who were a little old to be hopping around bars and clubs.
 With Drag Brunches and MerienDrag happening during the day, it becomes accessible to people who prefer coffee, daylight, and most of all, coming home early.

 But even more than a matter of schedule, having their events done during the day is symbolic to some extent.
-Jayson says, “Why should we hide in the shadows when we can be happy in the daylight!”
+Jayson said, “Why should we hide in the shadows when we can be happy in the daylight!”
 In a way, it becomes a metaphor for coming out, being proud, and presenting yourself to the world in full color.

-Photo from Booky | Butterboy
+Photo from Allyana Lopez, Booky | Butterboy

 View their website